-- 3.3.48 The Combined Authority and Business Board recognise that the private sector members cannot represent the views of all business in the Cambridgeshire and Peterborough area.
+- 3.3.483.3.47 The Combined Authority and Business Board recognise that the private sector members cannot represent the views of all business in the Cambridgeshire and Peterborough area.
 Therefore, a variety of engagement mechanisms are utilised to ensure that the broader business community has the ability to influence strategy and policy development, our investment priorities and to be actively engaged in the delivery of some of our activities, particularly around supporting careers development with schools.
-This includes, through the business networks and groupings that officers of the executive engage with, as a part of their activity, as well as specific engagement sessions such as business roundtables to inform strategy and policy development. - 3.3.49 Strategy and policy documents are developed through engagement with partners and key stakeholders and are subject to consultation.
-Each consultation will vary depending on the topic but will meet any statutory requirements.
-However, drafts are formally considered in public at the Combined Authority Board with papers published in advance of the meeting. - 3.3.50 Evidence of effective public engagement includes the work on the CPIER and Local Industrial Strategy referred to in section 2.
-A review of engagement activity and impact will be undertaken annually as part of the annual delivery plan from 2020.
-The annual delivery plan will be published on the website officer appointed to support the Business Board.
-The Director is supported by a S73 Chief Finance Officer and Monitoring Officer appointed separately to those officers who support the Combined Authority Board.
+This includes, through the business networks and groupings that officers of the executive engage with a part of their activity, as well as specific engagement sessions such as business roundtables to inform strategy and policy development. - 3.3.493.3.48 Strategy and policy documents are developed through engagement with partners and key stakeholders and are subject to consultation.
+Each consultation will vary depending on the topic but will meet allany statutory requirements.
+However, drafts are formally considered in public at the Combined Authority Board with papers published in advance of the meeting. - 3.3.49 Evidence of effective public engagement includes the work on the CPIER and Local Industrial Strategy referred to in section 2.
+A review of engagement activity and impact will be undertaken annually as part of the annual Delelivery Pelan from 2020.
+The annual Delivery Plan will be published on the website.